shafaqarefin/RagSystemForBanglaPDF/README.md

 **Endpoint:** `/ask`
 **Query Parameter:**
 - `query` (string, required) – The question you want to ask
-- http://localhost:8000/ask?query=কাকে অনুপমের ভাগ্য দেবতা বলে উল্লেখ করা হয়েছে?
-(Paste this in the browser after running fast api as shown above)
+- http://localhost:8000/ask?query=""  (Paste this in the browser after running fast api as shown above)

 #✅ Example Request
 ```bash